shahriarr-sec/reporter/README.md

 # reporter

-A script to set as your cronjobs
+A script to set as your cronjob.